rtrp/osu-transport/users/harterj/index.md

 <img src="{{ site.url }}users/harterj/images/jrhIdaho.jpg" height="300" width="300">

 I am in my third year as a PhD student at Oregon State University.
-My advisor is Todd Palmer and my co-advisor is Alex Greaney[^1]; I am also member of the <a href="http://alexgreaney.com/" target ="blank">Computational Materials Group</a> at UC Riverside.
+My advisor is Todd Palmer and my co-advisor is Alex Greaney[^1]; I am also a member of the <a href="http://alexgreaney.com/" target ="blank">Computational Materials Group</a> at UC Riverside.

 Email: <a href="mailto:harterj@oregonstate.edu" target="top"> harterj@oregonstate.edu </a>
 You can find my resume [here](./files/jacksonResumePublic.pdf).